anttiluode/CognitiveAtlasStudio/README.md

 pip install numpy opencv-python pillow scikit-learn pip install matplotlib networkx tkinter
 ```
+Does use Triton Monkeypatch, which may turn out to be a pain in the ass
+to install as I have it.

 ### GPU Requirements
 - CUDA-compatible GPU recommended for real-time performance